memfault/interrupt/_drafts/ota-delta-updates.md

    better customer experience and less risk of power loss mid-update.
 3. The lifetime of flash memory can be extended, as fewer writes are needed to install a delta image than a full image.
-4. OTA consumer less power, thanks to the reduced communication and flash writing required.
+4. OTA consumes less power, thanks to the reduced communication and flash writing required.

 However, there is no such thing as a free lunch!
 Delta updates come with some